-My first book blog was made in December 2015.
+I made my first blog in December 2015.
 Until now, I can still remember how clueless I initially was.
 I spent my first week reading and reviewing books en masse — and get this — not interacting with other book bloggers.
 I did know that book blogging was ✨ A Thing ✨ and a significant number of other people were doing it.
 However, I did not imagine that making friends through blogging was possible.
-(Clearly, even back then, my functional brain cells were far and few in between. 🤡)

 Having zero knowledge about blogger-to-blogger engagement was only the tip of the embarrassingly huge iceberg of things I was clueless about.
 But somehow, I managed to stick around for nearly five years and build a legitimate, mid-size platform.